 There is no real low-frequency absorption occurring in your room.
 You still have the same excess pressure problem, even though you have purchased and placed numerous bass traps in the room’s problematic areas.
 In this video, I explain the physical properties required and the science behind absorbing low-frequency energy.
 Once you understand the process, you will be able to quickly realize that calling a foam wedge, cardboard tube, or box filled with building insulation is no real bass trap.

 Low-frequency energy waves are long and powerful.
 To absorb them, a manufacturer must spend extra time and money developing bass traps.
 He should not make claims that can not be justified using our current laws of physics.
 Manufacturers must abide by the laws of physics and only bend the laws, not break them.
 A manufacturer must establish actual low-frequency design parameters and actively use those to achieve the end goal of real and effective bass absorption.
 Most do not do this.
 They just change the text and distort the low-frequency sound definition.

 Not Enough Research And Development

-Fortunately not everyone is a crook.
-We are a manufacturer who actually delivers a low frequency absorption product and have the independently tested data to prove it.
-You can check out our activated carbon diaphragmatic absorbers here.
-They are the most powerful free standing low frequency absorbers in the world.
-As you will see the world famous Riverside Labs independently tested and verified the performance with 100% absorption all the way down to 50 Hz.
+Fortunately, not everyone is a crook.
+We are a manufacturer that actually delivers a low-frequency absorption product and has the independently tested data to prove it.
+They are the most powerful free-standing low-frequency absorbers in the world.
+As you will see the world-famous Riverside Labs independently tested and verified the performance with 100% absorption all the way down to 50 Hz.

 If you have any questions please don’t hesitate to ask.
 It’s time to stop the myths of some sound absorption products in their tracks.
 If there is no independently verified performance data with a product you want to ask why?
 How can they claim it will work if there is no test data?
 What do they have to hide?
 I’m sure you’re clever enough to figure it out.